The Man From UNCLE

 "It's not that bad, Steve.
 Besides, I'd

 rather stay on top of this tonight.
 These two have slipped up bigtime.
-Maybe they'll take a fall tonight after all."
+Maybe

 "I have a hunch you're right, Danno.
 By